 Vacation should be about fun and relaxation, not responsibility.
-But that doesn't mean you don't need to think about your pets while taking a break from the real world.
+But you still need to think about your pets while taking a break from the real world.
 Pet rabbits need regular care and shouldn't slip your mind while you are taking a much-needed rest.
 Thankfully, there are a few options for rabbit owners to get the care their pets need without giving up the fun of vacation.

-If you don't have a dedicated rabbit room and do not feel comfortable or trust your sitter 100% to watch your rabbits closely during their out of cage time, you may just want to have your pet sitter handle your bunny without letting them run around a room too much.
-Your sitter will feel really bad if your rabbit eats or gets into something they shouldn't or gets lost!
+If you don't have a dedicated rabbit room and do not feel comfortable or trust your sitter 100 percent to watch your rabbits closely during their out of cage time, you may just want to have your pet sitter handle your bunny without letting them run around a room too much.
 A detailed instruction list for what to do and not do can be left for the sitter to reference and also contain emergency contact numbers, including your exotics vet.

 If you don't have any close friends or family that are willing to stop by and care for your rabbit, consider asking them if you can bring them to their house for them to watch.
 If you don't know anyone personally who is comfortable caring for your rabbit in your absence, check out reputable pet sitting websites for an experienced pet sitter near you, ask around your neighborhood for kids who like to pet sit, call your local exotics vet to see if any employees would like to make a little extra cash, contact a local rabbit rescue group, or check with your local trusted pet store to see if they know of anyone willing to watch your rabbit.